List of Columbus Blue Jackets head coaches

 The Columbus Blue Jackets are an American professional ice hockey team based in Columbus, Ohio.
 They play in the Metropolitan Division of the Eastern Conference in the National Hockey League (NHL).
 The team joined the NHL in 2000 as an expansion team.
 The Blue Jackets have played their home games at the Nationwide Arena since their inaugural season.
-The franchise is owned by John P. McConnell and Jarmo Kekalainen is their general manager.
+The franchise is owned by John P. McConnell and Don Waddell is their general manager.